-I’m a woman on a mission: to shake up the way packaging design gets done, and to help more brilliant product owners kick start their businesses.
+I’m a woman on a mission: to shake up the way packaging design gets done, and to help more brand owners get packs that really shine on shelf.

-Work with Reach, and you’ll meet me as the lead consultant and workshop leader.
+Work with Reach, and you’ll work with me as the lead consultant and workshop leader.

 Collaboration helps clients

 It’s just not true that when it comes to packaging design, the design agency always knows best.
 The best results stem from a true collaboration between client and designer.